MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/proxy-error-console.md

 ---
-title: Proxy server or communication requires network authentication error
+title: Proxy server requires authentication or it is blocking access to cloud services error
 description: Provides a resolution for the proxy-related errors that occur in Power Automate for desktop. ms.reviewer: pefelesk ms.date: 07/25/2023